 Cambridge Reserve is located approximately 500m south-east of the Forrestfield District Centre and approximately 200m east of the Forrestfield Primary School.
 Nearby facilities and activity nodes include the Woodlupine Family and Community Centre, Forrestfield library, Forrestfield Police Station, Hartfield Park Recreation Centre and several commercial centres ranging in scale and function.

 The City undertook a preliminary community engagement process in February 2018, to seek feedback on how residents would like to see Cambridge Reserve improved.

 The process included setting up information stalls at the Forrestfield Shopping Centre and conducting an on site workshop at Cambridge Reserve, where participants took part in mapping ideas and an online survey.

-The City undertook a public advertising campaign over July-August 2018 to get community feedback on the draft Cambridge Reserve plan.
-This included pop-up information stalls, surveys and workshops.
+The public advertising campaign occurred from July-August 2018 including letters to residents and stakeholders, pop-up information stalls, surveys and workshops.

 All City Projects

 We respectfully acknowledge the Traditional Owners, the Whadjuk Noongar People as the Custodians of this land.
 We also pay respect to all Aboriginal community Elders, past, present and future who have and continue to reside in the area and have been an integral part of the history of this region.